ConFooBio/gmse/README.md

 - [Replicate simulations](https://cran.r-project.org/package=GMSE/vignettes/SI6.pdf): Introduction to the use of replicate simulatoins for model inference, with an example of how this can be done in GMSE.
 - [GMSE data structures](https://cran.r-project.org/package=GMSE/vignettes/SI7.pdf): Detailed explanation of key data structures used in GMSE.

+Descriptions of individual GMSE functions are provided in the [GMSE documentation](https://cran.r-project.org/package=GMSE/GMSE.pdf) available on CRAN.

+## Reference

 Duthie, A. B., J. J. Cusack, I. L. Jones, J. Minderman, E. B. Nilsen, R. A. Pozo, O. S. Rakotonarivo, B. Van Moorter, and N. Bunnefeld.
 2018.
 GMSE: an R package for generalised management strategy evaluation. *bioRxiv*.
 [10.1101/221432](https://www.biorxiv.org/content/early/2017/11/17/221432).